dainst/chronontology-backend/README.md

 For the Component Tests to run, you need an elastic search instance on localhost up and running.
 The index named "jeremy_test" is used.
-Make sure that this index also has the mapping from
+Make sure that the index has the type mapping from

-  src/main/resources/mapping.json
+  src/test/resources/mapping.json